Shahid-Bagwan/Docker-Templates/React+Node.js/Readme.md

 3. Place your Node.js application source files inside the `backend` directory.

+4. Remove the name of the language from dockerfile. just keep : Dockerfile.

-4. Modify the `Dockerfile.react` and `Dockerfile.node` if necessary to meet your application's specific requirements.
+5. Modify the `Dockerfile.react` and `Dockerfile.node` if necessary to meet your application's specific requirements.

-5. Run the following command to build and start the containers:
+6. Run the following command to build and start the containers:

    ```
    docker-compose up -d
    ```

-6. Access your React application in the browser at `http://localhost:3000`.
+7. Access your React application in the browser at `http://localhost:3000`.

-7. Access your Node.js application in the browser at `http://localhost:8080`.
+8. Access your Node.js application in the browser at `http://localhost:8080`.

 ## Customization